Melangert/Torrent-Berry/README.md

 MIT

 ## Credits
-About 80% of the code was by me i used AI to write some parts and debug Read me written by me
+About 80% of the code was by me i used AI to write most of the frontend and debug Read me written by me